Time to Delivery | Hour of Order | Day of Order | Distance | Item Counts | |||

 When discussing the modeling process, it is traditional to think the parameter estimation steps occur only when the model is fit.
 However, as more complex techniques are used to prepare predictor values for the model, it is crucial to understand that important quantities are also being estimated before the model.
 Here are a few examples:

-• Imputation methods, discussed in ?sec-missing-data6, create sub-models that estimate missing predictor values.
+- Imputation methods, discussed in Chapter 46, create sub-models that estimate missing predictor values.
 These are applied to the data before modeling to complete the data set.

 These operations can profoundly affect the overall results, yet they are not usually considered part of “the model.”
 We’ll use the more expansive term “modeling pipeline” to describe any estimation for the model or operations before or after the model: